-Throughout this book, the reader should bear in mind that the account proposed here is anti-realist in the sense that it renders the ideational dimension as the ultimate one, and takes it to be existentially prior to the material dimension (consisting of the idea of real social structures).
-This also means, as I show in chapters seven and eight, that the idea of theory/activity-dependence (which critical realists more or less accept) is explained in relation to this idea of the existential priority of the ideational dimension – The ontogenetic model I have proposed here is able to cast light on what I call the existential pervasiveness of the ideational dimension (which includes the possibility that ideas and theories have an effect on the constitution of social forms, in and through their appearance in the metaphysical discourse).
+Throughout this book, the reader should bear in mind that the account proposed here is anti-realist in the sense that it renders the ideational dimension as the ultimate one and takes it to be existentially prior to the material dimension (consisting of the idea of real social structures).
+This also means, as I show in Chapters 7 and 8, that the idea of theory/activity-dependence (which critical realists more or less accept) is explained in relation to this idea of the existential priority of the ideational dimension.
+The ontogenetic model I have proposed here is able to cast light on what I call the existential pervasiveness of the ideational dimension (which includes the possibility that ideas and theories have an effect on the constitution of social forms, in and through their appearance in the metaphysical discourse).
 Additionally, this analysis ‘relaxes’ the key philosophical tenet of metaphysical realism, which is the theory/mind-independence of reality.
 For there is at least one domain in nature, the societal, which is dependent on theorisation and human imagination.
 Thus, my account is anti-realist in both socio-theoretical and philosophical terms.
-But is also anti-naturalist, as it stands against the transferring and imposition of imageries of necessity and causality from the natural sciences onto the assumptions of ontic conditions of the social worlds.
-Yet, as I explained as regards (Pa3), this does not mean that I have denied the relevance or the presence of what we call materiality in the social world (see chapters six and seven).
+But it is also anti-naturalist, as it stands against the transferring and imposition of imageries of necessity and causality from the natural sciences onto the assumptions of ontic conditions of the social worlds.
+Yet, as I explained as regards (Pa3), this does not mean that I have denied the relevance or the presence of what we call materiality in the social world (see Chapters 6 and 7).